hres/cfg-task-service/README.md

 Start MongoDB as a service rather than manually

-Now that MongoDB is up-and-running, we need to change the `host` and `port` properties in the `mongodb.properties` file in order to allow the Java API to connect to it
+Now that MongoDB is up-and-running, change the `host` and `port` properties in the `mongodb.properties` file in order to allow the Java API to connect to it: [MongoDB-properties]

 ---